How to support your child with exam preparation

 August 15, 2016

 Back to school can bring with it revision and exam prep, which some children can find stressful.
-Our education expert, Charlotte Gator, answers some common questions that parents ask on how to support their children.
+Our education expert, Charlotte Gater, answers some common questions that parents ask on how to support their children with exam preparation.

 What revision methods can I use?

 The key to planning your revision is finding what works for your child.
 Revision timetables, flashcards, past exam papers etc. will work really well for some people, but others will learn by reading over notes or practising questions.